 In short – no free trade for Norwegian domestic domains!
 On top of that, many Norwegian online services are paid-only, offering quality content to their subscribers.
 Both these points indicate to tight interest protection in Norway and inventive revenue maximization seeking.

-As in most countries (Russia and the Czech Republic being notable exceptions) Google is Norway’s search engine leader; almost 94% of Internet of users therein use google.no.
-Ex aequo right behind Google are local Kvasir and Microsoft Bing – about 3% of market share for both these search engines.
-Therefore, Norway-tailored SEO process needs to be focused primarily on Google, especially as Kvasir is not exactly “SEO friendly”.
-There is also an insignificant percentage of Yahoo and AVG search users.
+As in most countries (Russia and the Czech Republic being notable exceptions when it comes to search engines) Google is Norway’s search engine leader; almost 94% of Internet of users therein use google.no.
+Ex aequo right behind Google is local Kvasir and Microsoft Bing – about 3% of market share for both these search engines.
+Therefore, the SEO process needs to be focused primarily on Google, especially as Kvasir is not exactly “SEO friendly”.
+There is also an insignificant percentage of Yahoo and AVG search engines users.

-Importantly, in case of Norway local SEO is paramount.
-It’s a very large country, divided into several areas differing e.g. in climate, terrain and many other factors; those characteristics themselves can speak volumes about local industry opportunities.
-If you are targeting a wide audience, try to optimize your website for Oslo, Bergen, Stavanger and Trondheim – these are the largest urban areas there.
+Importantly, in the case of Norway local SEO is paramount.
+It’s a very large country, divided into several areas differing e.g. in climate, terrain, and many other factors; those characteristics themselves can speak volumes about local industry opportunities.
+If you are targeting a wide audience, try to optimize your website for Oslo, Bergen, Stavanger, and Trondheim – these are the largest urban areas there.

 Backlinks and sponsored links campaigns cannot be overlooked, too – and the rules are pretty much the same for Norway as for any European country.
+The link building process is a must.
 It is worth noting, however, that Norwegians hate overt advertising – while this aversion applies more to outdoor advertising, the sentiment influences the virtual world, too.
 Both global and local keywords fare well in the Norwegian online market – hence SEO opportunities are vast there.

 Also, Norwegian online business directories submissions pay off.
 And here are the most popular 5:

-- Facebook is the Norwegian social media leader. with about 61% of all Norwegian internet users active there, as the research has shown.
+- Facebook is a Norwegian social media leader. with about 61% of all Norwegian internet users active there, as the research has shown.